gwalkey/gwalkey/README.md

 - 👋 Hi, I’m @gwalkey
 - 👀 I’m interested in reaching the Lost for Christ
-- 🌱 I’m currently learning R, BigData, Synapse, KQL, Parquet and Data Science
+- 🌱 I’m currently learning Python, R, BigData, Fabric, KQL, ADX, Parquet and Data Science
-- 💞️ I’m looking to collaborate with Bill Gates' billions for benign research this time
+- 💞️ I’m looking to collaborate with Bill Gates' billions but for benign research this time
 - 📫 How to reach me ...
-Moon Relay 27 SubSection 12, Near 7/9
+Moon Unit 27, SubSection 12, Docking Bay 12, Near 7/9 Tertiary adjunct to the Queen

 <!---
 gwalkey/gwalkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.